Faith with Heart & Hope & Health

 The answer was the Shema.

-This is scripture which many have memorized:
+This is scripture which

 "You have only one